- 1Bear all or part of the weight of; hold up: the dome was supported by a hundred white columnsMore example sentences

 - It is the frame that supports the weight of the prop and the child actor, distributing it across the body of the bearer.

-- 2Give assistance to, especially financially: the government gives £2,500 million a year to support the voluntary sectorMore example sentences
+- 2Give assistance to, especially financially; enable to function or act: the government gives $2.5 billion a year to support the activities of the voluntary sectorMore example sentences

 - These people are supported financially and given all assistance to be self-sufficient in our community and this cost a lot of money.